A Place for Mom

 • Real estate investments.
 Your loved one may be able to sell their home to pay for assisted living.
 If selling isn’t an option, they may be able to access funds through a reverse mortgage on their property.

 • Veterans benefits.
-If your loved one served in the U.S. military or is a surviving spouse of someone who served, they may be eligible for VA benefits for long-term care through programs such as the VA Aid and Attendance benefit.
+If your loved one served in the U.S. military or is a surviving spouse of someone who served, they may be eligible for VA benefits for long-term care.

 How can I find assisted living options?